What is Bayes’ Theorem?

 For Bayes’ theorem, when given statistics like this:

 - Approximately 1% of women aged 40-50 have breast cancer.

 - A woman with breast cancer has a 90% chance of a positive test from a mammogram.

-- While a woman without cancer has a 10% chance of a false positive result.
+- A woman without cancer has a 10% chance of a false positive result.

 Bayes’ theorem can help us answer questions like:

-- What is the probability a woman has breast cancer given that she just had a single positive test?”
+- What is the probability that a specific woman has breast cancer, given that she just had a single positive test?”